guofei-tju/HyperGCL/README.md

 <kbd>negative_ratio</kbd> specifies the ratio of negative reaction samples.

-Use the command <code> python main.py -h <code>to check the meaning of other parameters.
+Use the command <code> python main.py -h </code>to check the meaning of other parameters.